kapin-k/dna-demo-app/README.md

     - Step 1: Go to folder 'dnademo'
         > Open 'dnademo.xcworkspace' using your Xcode

-    - Step 2: Request your certificates
+    - Step 2: Request your certificates/ Code Signing
         > Go to 'Preferences' menu in Xcode and navigate to 'Accounts' tab
             >  Fill in your Apple iOS account details here
             >  Click on 'Manage Certificates'
-            >  If you click the “+” icon below the certificates pane, you can request a new iOS Development Certificate. and an iOS             Distribution Certificate
+            >  If you click the “+” icon below the certificates pane, you can request a new iOS Development Certificate and an iOS             Distribution Certificate
+    - Step 3: Connect your device to the computer
+    - Step 4: Select 'dnademo' from the project navigator in Xcode

-    - Step 2: Go to folder 'dnademo'
+    - Step 5: Go to 'General' tab
+    - Step 6: Makes the following changes under the 'Signing' section
+        - Check the 'Automaticaly Manage Signing' checkbox
+        - __Team:__ : Choose your newly added account from the dropdown
+        - Make sure the 'Signing Certificate' is iOS Developer
+    - Step 7: Choose your connected device
+        > Go to'Product' menu on Xcode
+        > Destination > *select your connected device*
+    - Step 8: Run your application
+        > *If your device prompts you whether you trust the computer -> Click on 'Trust' {This process might take a while.
+Wait patiently}*

+        {Should check whether this works and add more steps}

 ### BACK END
 -------------